LET’S IMAGINE THIS IS YOU EATING SOME PROTEIN.

-This is why you hear people preach about total calories for the day being more important than, say, the timing of those calories; your body is constantly in flux of synthesis and degradation, so HOW MANY calories your body has available is more important than WHEN you eat them.
+This is why you hear people preach about total calories for the day being more important than the timing of those calories.
+Your body is constantly in flux of synthesis and degradation, so HOW MANY calories your body has available is more important than WHEN you eat them.
 Analogous to cars, you can fill up your empty gas tank three times a day with a gallon of gas, but it still won’t be full at the end of the day unless you put more in.

 So, now that we know about the physiology, let’s make this more pragmatic by focusing on the shit you care about: how much protein you need to eat each day.

-Traditional bodybuilding gurus are going to tell you more is better when it comes to protein intake.
+Traditional bodybuilding gurus tell you more is better when it comes to protein intake.

 Lucky for you, we have the Internet now and we can fact-check these bozos.